Towards Consistent Detection of Cognitive Distortions: LLM-Based Annotation and Dataset-Agnostic Evaluation: Limitations

+While our study makes useful contributions, it also has limitations.
 First, the annotation process relied exclusively on models from the GPT family.
 While these models demonstrated strong performance and consistency across runs, we did not explore the applicability or reliability of other proprietary large language models, such as Claude, Gemini, or open-source models, such as LLaMA or Mistral.
 As such, it remains unclear whether similar annotation quality and agreement can be achieved using non-OpenAI LLMs.
 We believe this represents a promising future direction for our work, involving a systematic comparison of annotation consistency and quality across different LLM families.

 Second, although our methodology achieved consistency and reliability on the Therapist Q\&A dataset, several dataset-specific limitations must be acknowledged.
 We observed that many of the \textsc{user inputs} do not explicitly express distorted thoughts but instead describe events, emotions, or experiences.
 While distorted thought patterns may underlie such accounts, the descriptions alone are often insufficient to reliably identify specific distortions.
 In a clinical context, a therapist would typically probe further to uncover the client’s underlying distortions before assigning a label.
 This indicates that the data source itself imposes a structural limitation: it captures surface descriptions rather than explicit cognitive patterns, which constrains interpretability and diagnostic precision.
 Furthermore, the dataset’s source cannot be independently verified, which also raises questions about authenticity and representativeness.
 These factors suggest that, while our framework is methodologically sound, the dataset may not be ideal for clinically oriented or context-dependent applications.
 Nevertheless, this dataset was selected because it remains one of the few publicly available and comparatively higher-quality resources for cognitive distortion detection and is already in active use within the research community.
 Its limitations underscore a broader issue within the domain, i.e., the urgent need for contextually richer datasets that more directly capture distorted thought patterns in text.